Conor Walton

 Of course, no painter can produce this quality of visual art without possessing a massive streak of perfectionism, and Walton is no exception.
 In his final year at the National College of Art and Design in Dublin, when others were completing three pictures a week, Walton completed just three during the entire period.

-After graduating in 1993 with a Joint Honours Degree in the History of Art and Fine Art Painting, he took an MA in Art History and Theory at the University of Essex, (awarded with distinction) in 1995, before moving to Florence (after winning a scholarship from the Elizabeth Greenshields Foundation, in Canada) to master the traditional skills of disegno and colorito at the Cecil Studios, run by the American artist Charles Cecil.
+After graduating in 1993 with a Joint Honours Degree in the History of Art and Fine Art Painting, he took an MA in Art History and Theory at University in the UK, (awarded with distinction) in 1995, before moving to Florence (after winning a scholarship from the Elizabeth Greenshields Foundation, in Canada) to master the traditional skills of disegno and colorito at the Cecil Studios, run by the American artist Charles Cecil.
 The teaching method used at the studios derives from the Italian Renaissance.
 Before any individual experimentation is permitted, all students must learn the rudimentary skills of draughtsmanship, and the sight-size method of figure drawing and painting from the model.

 Returning to Dublin in 1996, Walton had his first sell-out solo exhibition in 1999 at Jorgensen Fine Art Gallery, the venue for several subsequent solo shows including his exhibition 'Philosophical Paintings' in June 2006, which included his evocative history paintings.
 He continues to participate in group shows in Ireland, the UK and Germany, and will be an invited artist at this year's Annual Exhibition at the Royal Hibernian Academy.
 His fifth solo exhibition, 'Landscape and Still Life', is due to take place at Jorgensen Fine Art early next year.